Guide to 5 Types of Salesforce Architects

 - Deployments

-- Leading a team of consultants and/or administrators
+- Leading a team of consultants and or administrators

-Technical Architect, a.k.a. the Door Person
+Technical Architect – The Door Person

-Like the Solution Architect, they will design multi-component solutions, prepare data for sending to other systems, and process data when it’s received.
 Unlike Solution Architects they have a particular focus on the security of data at rest and in transit.
-So, they make sure the right data is on the right guestlist to keep your Salesforce solution safe.
+So they make sure the right data is on the right guestlist to keep your Salesforce solution safe.

 They will oversee: